Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/singlePerturbedSatellite.rst

   asterix.referenceArea = 40;
   simulation.run();

-Since the class :literal:`Body` derives from :literal:`handle`, which behaves similar to a shared pointer, when we modify the body :literal:`asterix`, the property :literal:`simulation.bodies.asterix` is updated automatically.
+Since the class :class:`Body` derives from :class:`handle`, whose behaviour is similar to that of a shared pointer, when we modify the body :literal:`asterix`, the property :literal:`simulation.bodies.asterix` is updated automatically.
 Then, we can run the simulation again (with the updated properties) and use the new results to add a curve to the current plot:

 .. code-block:: matlab